 - Brain-training games: There are a number of brain-training or “neuroplasticity games” on the market that may help improve processing speed.

 Neuroplasticity Exercises for Anxiety

-Yoga, meditation and exercise are often recommended as exercises for anxiety for their abilities to decrease stress levels in the brain.
+Yoga, meditation and exercise are often recommended for anxiety and for their abilities to decrease stress levels in the brain.

 Neuroplasticity ADHD Exercises

 Neuroplasticity ADHD exercises may help those experiencing ADHD and ADD minimize symptoms.
 Many ADHD exercises involve video or computer games designed to “train” the brain.
 These programs involve neuroplasticity and EEG: participants wear an EGG headset which measures their attention levels in real-time.
 They control the gameplay using only their brain activity — when they become distracted, gameplay slows down or pauses.
 The concept of using EEG data to train the brain to function better is called “neurofeedback.”

 Recommended Neuroplasticity Books

 Here are some fundamental neuroplasticity books and papers for further reading:

 - The Brain That Changes Itself: Stories of Personal Triumph from the Frontiers of Brain Science by Norman Doidge

 - The Brain’s Way of Healing: Remarkable Discoveries and Recoveries from the Frontiers of Neuroplasticity by Norman Doidge